 Credentials are one part of a broader professional framework.
 They work alongside education, supervision, and ongoing development to support high-quality Coaching practice.

-To understand how credentials fit into the wider definition of professionalism, it can be helpful to revisit concepts explored in “What defines a professional Coach in the UAE”, where competencies, ethics, and practice are examined beyond certification labels.
+To understand how credentials fit into the wider definition of professionalism, it can be helpful to revisit concepts explored in what defines a professional Coach, where competencies, ethics, and practice are examined beyond certification labels.

 What matters most is alignment between training, mentoring, and real-world application.
 Credentials work best when they reflect genuine development rather than external pressure.